 Why AMA Insurance?

-Our work is unique; our insurance plans should reflect that.
-The only plans sponsored by the American Medical Association (AMA), we tap into the power of over one million physicians to offer you competitive rates and benefits from top insurance companies.
+Our insurance reflects the unique needs of physicians.
+As a subsidiary of the American Medical Association (AMA), we tap into the power of over one million physicians to offer you specially negotiated benefits from top insurance companies.